tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 RSA key exchange and finite field Diffie-Hellman, suffer from several weaknesses.
 As before, to securely deploy the protocol, these key exchange methods must be disabled.
-Refer to draft-obsolete-kex for elaboration (TODO Nimrod I guess we will anyway wait for WGLC for draft-obsolete-kex, so no sense to temporarily refer to the draft.)
+Refer to draft-obsolete-kex for elaboration (TODO I guess we will anyway wait for WGLC for draft-obsolete-kex, so no sense to temporarily refer to the draft.)